 The hallmark of our programs has been extensive travel partnered with academics.
 All of our study tours have ambitious itineraries.
 Most tours give you an overview, rather than an intensive experience.
-We are necessarily frugal including housing in pensions and hostels, train travel, and backpacks as the preferred luggage.
+We are necessarily frugal with accommodations, transportation, and tours.

 Am I eligible to go?You are eligible for most programs if you have at least a 2.50 Grade Point Average (GPA) or are in good standing at another college or university.
 Check with the OIE about special application requirements and study abroad opportunities.
-Our language specific based programs in France; Germany; Spain and Mexico require a minimum 2.5 GPA and our direct enrollment programs in Ireland, the United Kingdom, Australia, and New Zealand require a 3.0 GPA.
-A GPA of 2.75 is needed for the London Internship program.
+Our language specific based programs in France; Germany; Spain and Mexico require a minimum 2.75 Please refer to each program brochure for specific GPA requirements.

-Do I need to know a different language?Four of our programs require some language ability.
-Students applying to go to Mexico: Oaxaca, Spain: Valladolid, Germany: Marburg, or France: Caen must have completed the equivalent of four semesters of college-level language courses.
+Do I need to know a different language?A few of our programs require some language ability.
+Students applying to go to Mexico: Oaxaca, Spain: Valladolid, Germany: Marburg, or France: Caen, must have completed the equivalent of four semesters of college-level language courses.
+For some NSE locations there are language requirements.
+Please refer to the NSE site for these requirements.
 Other program sites have no language prerequisite.

-Will courses taken abroad apply to graduation?All credits earned abroad are granted through UWSP.
+Will courses taken away from UWSP apply to graduation?All credits earned on approved UWSP away programs are granted through UWSP.
 In general, they are 300 (junior) level or above and many are general education requirement courses.
-Though we cannot offer every student every class they need, our offerings highlight the culture of our chosen countries while helping students proceed toward graduation.
 In some cases, independent study options are also available.
-To ensure that overseas courses fit into your overall academic program, plan early and consult your adviser.
+To ensure that the offered courses fit into your overall academic program, plan early and consult your adviser.

 email@example.com, for details.